harnen/p2p-service-discovery/doc/specs.md

 ## Terms

 * A 'topic' is an identifier for a service provided by a node.
-* An 'advertiser' is a node providing a service that wants to be found.
+* An 'advertiser' is a node providing a service that wants to be discovered.
-* An 'ad' is the registration of an advertiser for a topic on another node.
+* An 'ad' (i.e., advertisement) is the registration of an advertiser for a topic on another node.
-* An 'advertisement medium' is a node on which an ad is stored.
+* A 'registrar' is a node that is acting as the advertisement medium in a service protocol interaction, i.e., a node that is contacted to store an ad belonging to an advertiser.
 * A 'searcher' is a node looking for ads for a topic.

 ## Topic Table